 Experiencing what an area's traditional trades were like is not only fun, but also expresses your appreciation for the work of many generations.
 There are countless plans to choose from.For example, in Galicia you can join the shellfish gatherers in areas such as Cambados, put on the typical wellies and work with them on the beach collecting cockles, razor shells...

-Teleworking: an opportunity to rehabilitate rural spaces
+Teleworking: an opportunity to revitalise rural spaces

 While on holiday, have you every felt “so comfortable that I want to stay here forever”?
 If you want to be a digital nomad, are willing to live in other parts of the world and are looking for the tranquility of the countryside, Spain can also be your place.